TheADrain/Portfolio/docs/portfolio.markdown

 ## **Personal Projects**

+You can find more projects over on my [itch.io page](https://theadrain.itch.io/)

 **Moonspear (Gameboy, C/ASM/Tools in C#)**

 Built for the original Gameboy using a mix of C and ASM, using [GBDK](https://github.com/gbdk-2020/gbdk-2020) and compiled with the [Small Device C Compiler](https://en.wikipedia.org/wiki/Small_Device_C_Compiler)